 These factors are critical to the indoor environment as high background noise levels can create stress and productivity loss in work areas.
 To ensure good speech intelligibility, a room needs a Reverberation Time T{60} not more than 1.0 seconds for normal speech1.
-Australian Standard AS/NZS 2107:2016 recommendations for T{60} levels are given in Table 2.
+Australian Standard AS/NZS 2107:2000 recommendations for T{60} levels are given in Table 2.

-Table 2: RECOMMENDED REVERBERATION TIMES FROM AS/NZS 2107:2016 Type of occupancy Design Reverberation Time (T) 2 General Office areas 0.4 to 0.6 seconds Executive offices 0.6 to 0.8 seconds Open plan teaching spaces 0.3 to 0.7 3 seconds Classrooms 0.3 to 0.7 seconds
+Table 2: RECOMMENDED REVERBERATION TIMES FROM AS/NZS 2107:2000 Type of occupancy / activity Recommended 2 T 60 General Office areas 0.4 to 0.6 seconds Private offices 0.6 to 0.8 seconds Primary school teaching areas 0.4 to 0.5 seconds Secondary school teaching areas 0.5 to 0.6 seconds

-- 1 World Health Organisation (WHO) Guidelines for Community Noise in Specific Environments, 2000 - 2 Australian Standard AS/NZS 2107:2016 Acoustics Recommended Design and Sound Levels and Reverberation Times for Building Interiors.
+World Health Organisation (WHO) Guidelines for Community Noise in Specific Environments, 2000

+2 Australian Standard AS/NZS 2107:2000 - Acoustics - Recommended Design and Sound Levels and Reverberation Times for Building Interiors.
 Recommendations are not included in AS/NZS 2107 for domestic living spaces.
 This is because, traditionally, reverberation has been controlled in residences through the installation of carpet and through the incorporation of sufficient soft furnishings.
 However, in more recent times, excessive reverberation in living areas has been linked to the increased use of hard floor coverings.
-Uncarpeted living areas can sound noisy and make speech communication, particularly over the phone, difficult. - 3 Reverberation time should be minimised for noise control

-The test method used for impact sound reduction and noise attenuation is AS ISO 140.6 -2006 and AS ISO 717.2-2004 for the determination of Impact Sound Pressure Level Ln,w.
+Uncarpeted living areas can sound noisy and make speech communication, particularly over the phone, difficult.
+The test method used for impact sound reduction and noise attenuation is AS ISO 140.6 -2006 and AS ISO 717.2-2004 for the determination of Impact Sound Pressure Level Ln,w and the Spectrum Adaption term C_1

-Table 3: ACOUSTIC CRITERIA Impact Sound Reduction Ln,w Noise Reduction Coefficient
+Table 3: ACOUSTIC CRITERIA Impact Sound Insulation Absorption Performance

+Ln,w + C ı , dB ^A Noise Reduction Coefficient (NRC) ^B Weighted Sound Absorption Coefficient (αw) ^c

-ACCS ECS - Broadloom carpet ≤ 45 ≥0.20
+ACCS ECS - Broadloom carpet ≤ 45 ≥0.2 ≥0.2

-ACCS ECS - Modular carpet ≤ 55 ≥0.15
+ACCS ECS - Modular carpet ≤ 55 ≥0.15 ≥0.15

 BCA (Class 2 and 3 buildings) ≤ 62 none